-Typically, Winter Term (January- April) applications open October 1st and remain open until February.
+Winter Term (January- April) applications open October 15th and usually remain open until February.
 Students are accepted if there are spaces in the Residence.
 In most years there are very limited Winter Term spaces, and students are frequently waitlisted.
 Early applications can help students avoid being waitlisted.

 Applying for the Summer Term